Filip-231/NG-CarApp/README.md

 When starting with `python manage.py runserver`, add to file: `app/myapi/settings.py` option `DEBUG=1`.
 This app is prepared for deployment `DEBUG=1` is exported to environment values in docker-compose.yml file.

-# Description
-Database contain models of Cars and Ratings.

-- Car:
-    - make = models.CharField(max_length=100)
-    - model = models.CharField(max_length=100)

-- Rating:
-    - Car = models.ForeignKey(Car, blank=True, null=True,on_delete=models.CASCADE)
-    - value = models.IntegerField(blank=True, null=True)

-I decided to create new rating card for after each rate.
-If there would be multiply users, they would be able to remove/update posted rating.

-- Catalogue:
-   - make=models.CharField(max_length=100)
-   - available_models=models.CharField(max_length=10000)

-My App can only add the car to database if it exist in API catalogue.
-After the first successful check if model exist, for the specific make, it is saved to database.
-That ruduce time spending for requesting the same endpoint for the same data.
-If later the same model will be added, instead of requesting car API, I check it in my database.
-If the online car API would be changed, I would need to refresh the database status.